About Yoga in English

 I run teacher trainings, retreats, courses on meditation & yoga philosophy, private and workplace classes as well as mentorships for teachers.

-Listen to my free guided meditations on Insight Timer & find more in my video library
+Meet me via my free guided meditations on Insight Timer & more in my video library

 — Leah